Vectorworks/developer-scripting/Function Reference/Functions/Vec2Ang.md

 |Vect|VECTOR|Source vector.|

 ## Remarks
-([[User:CBM-c-| _c_]], 2022.01.18) For Vectorscript Python you might need to add a third item in the tuple for the vector, or vs.Vec2Ang will return 90/-90.
+(\_c\_, 2022.01.18) For Vectorscript Python you might need to add a third item in the tuple for the vector, or vs.Vec2Ang will return 90/-90.
 This is the opposite in VS Pascal.

 ## Examples
 #### VectorScript ####